-Going solar fundamentally changes a homeowner’s relationship with PG&E. When a homeowner goes solar, PG&E expects electricity costs to go down so much that they will only bill once per year for electricity.
+Going solar fundamentally changes a homeowner’s relationship with PG&E or local utility provider.
+When a homeowner goes solar, PG&E expects electricity costs to go down so much that they will only bill once per year for electricity.
 The annual bill, known as a True-Up Statement, is the net electricity usage for the year and summarizes electricity charges and credits for each month into the annual bill.

 On your True-Up Statement, PG&E states:

 - How much electricity you used for the year.

 - The retail electricity rate used to value the kWh credit accrued.

 - The amount owed based on Net Usage or kWh used.

 Since the annual True-Up Statement marks the end of the electricity billing cycle, electricity charges and credits reset to zero for the next billing cycle.
 It is important to remember that, unlike old Cingular wireless minutes, electricity credits do not carry over into next year.
 Because of this, solar PV systems are actually sized to offset 100% or less of usage to ensure homeowners get retail values for electricity produced.
 A solar system that is too big for a home will exceed total usage and trigger Net Surplus Compensation, which will be addressed later in this article.